Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 # Taask2

-Use sigmoid function on the input array.
+Use sigmoid function on the *weighted* input array.

+* multiply weights array with input array.

 Incredible as always, [numpy has a tool](https://numpy.org/doc/stable/reference/generated/numpy.exp.html) to find `e` of an array